my research on the “POLITICALLY

 It is a public state of affairs the gigantic corporate cancer clan, particularly its breast cancer business division, doesn't welcome.
 It's bad for Big Business.

-The social media page of the authoritative Canadian Breast Cancer Foundation (CBCF) is meant to campaign for women to get routine medical screening tests with mammographies [IX].
+The timely social media page of the authoritative Canadian Breast Cancer Foundation (CBCF) is meant to campaign for women to get routine medical screening tests with mammographies [IX] in the sphere of cyberactivism.
 This is corroborated in statements Sandra Palermo, CEO of the CBCF, made in an interview where she said this CBCF social media page on mammogram screening serves "as a forum for women who are confused" about mammograms and to "close the debate on screening" [VIII,XI].

 "[...] the only war that's being fought [...] is for control of our minds and what we perceive is real."
 (Michael C. Ruppert, 1951-2014, Author & Whistleblower)